 For more information, including liability, click here.

 Provide yourself with entertainment.
 It is best to download these to your devices instead of relying on wi-fi and cell signals.
-Services like Netflix, Disney Plus, and Amazon Prime allows you to download to your tablet or phone; some limitations may apply.
+Services like Netflix, Disney Plus, and Amazon Prime allow you to download to your tablet or phone; some limitations may apply.
 Amtrak does provide scenery out of every window, and if you need to stretch your legs, you can walk to the observation cars for a better view and a stretch.

 If you are interested in the city and towns the train rolls through, download this guide.
-I should warn you it is for the Silver Service and not the Auto Train.
-The Auto Tran and the Silver Meteor travel the same route for the most part.
+I should warn you it is for the Silver Service and not the Auto Train, but The Auto Tran and the Silver Meteor travel the same route for the most part.
 The Meteor starts in New York and ends in Miami, so you get a little more info than you need.

 The crew is there to help you, and delays are out of their control; they want to get to the destination just as bad as you.
 IF you have excellent service, you can share that with Amtrak, and you can tip.
 Employees do get rewarded and recognized.